sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/3_busco.md

 ??? done "Answer"
     The "proteins" mode assesses a gene set, while the "transcriptome" mode assesses assembled transcripts, which requires either tBLASTn (for prokaryotes) or Metaeuk (for eukaryotes).

 For this exercise we will look at the human body louse, _Pediculus humanus corporis_ (GenBank assembly GCF_000006295.1) that can be found on the [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000006295.1/).
-The NCBI reports a total of 10’773 protein-coding genes, which is a somewhat small number of genes compared to many other insect genomes
+The NCBI reports a total of 10’773 protein-coding genes, which is a somewhat small number of genes compared to many other insect genomes.

 <figure>
   <img src="../../../assets/images/day2/session1/asmb_stats2.jpg" align="center" width=500/>